 A doctor or health care professional may tell your parents about treatments they gave you or treatments you need if they feel that it’s not safe to keep the information from your parents.

-Many family doctors will treat their minor patients confidentially, but if you’re not sure, ask beforehand.
+Many family doctors treat their minor patients confidentially, but if you’re not sure, ask beforehand.

-If you get treatment and use your parent’s insurance information, the insurance company will send your parents a notice about the services.
+If you get treatment and use your parent’s insurance information, the insurance company sends your parents a notice about the services.

 If you give consent for health services, the bills are your responsibility.